Diversity is essential for any company. And it’s especially crucial for a start-up organization.

 Diversity attracts more diverse applicants, which creates a talented workforce for your start-up.
-This is beneficial because it produces an organic recruitment pipeline which has no end to it!
+This is beneficial because it produces an organic recruitment pipeline that has no end to it!

 Ok.
-You want to encourage diversity?
-Here’s where you start?
+Do you want to encourage diversity?
+Here’s where you start.

 The first step is to get involved.

 Reach out to a diversity consulting firm and find resources to increase your awareness.